What Happens When You Minus A Negative Number

 Why Does Subtracting a Negative Number Result in Addition?

-To truly understand why subtracting a negative number results in addition, let's delve into the mathematical reasoning behind it.
+To truly understand why subtracting a negative number results in addition, let's walk through the mathematical reasoning behind it.

 Additive Inverse